 I have been drawn to the art of weaving for a while now, especially after I fell in love with Maryanne Moodie’s weavings on her Instagram.
 The colors she uses and the designs and textures she creates are breathtaking.
-After gawking at her designs, I decided to try my hand at making a set of coasters.
+After gawking at her designs, I decided to try my hand at making a set of coasters for the blog.
 I’m so happy with how they turned out!
-You will need just a few materials and a piece of cardboard for your loom.
-Ready to get started?
-I spent a good evening making a handful of new coasters while watching the new episodes of Call the Midwife.
-Have you seen it yet?
+You will need just a few materials and a piece of cardboard for your own DIY loom.
+Ready to get startedwith this little online workshop?
+I spent a good evening making a handful of new coasters while watching TV.
+This would make a neat house warming gift for a friends new sweet home.

 Check out the tutorial for the DIY Woven Coasters after the jump…